gueldeniz/CF_Instacart/README.md

   - What different classifications does the demographic information suggest?
   - What differences can you find in ordering habits of different customer profiles?

+## Achievements
+- First experience in the world of coding with Python
+- Installing the suitable programming environment for conducting an analysis
+- Wrangling data to align with the goals of an analysis, creating subsets, consistency check
+- Combining and exporting data
+- Deriving new variables
+- Grouping data & aggregating new variables
+- Visualizations with seaborn and matplotlib

 ## Data
 The dataset comprises of Information following parameters:
 - orders